timotejroiko/astrobot-docs/README.md

 This option lets you define which aspects should be enabled in the chart.
 For example:

-* `.newchart now --aspects=trine,sextile,square` - show only trines, sextiles and squares
+* `/command newchart now --aspects=trine,sextile,square` - show only trines, sextiles and squares

 A full list of supported aspects can be found in the [Aspects](#aspects) section.